 The solution, of course, is to just do a regular overhead press as well.
 This way, you'll still get the muscle-pumping and calorie-burning benefits of the DB curl and press, but you'll also get that heavy overload to make your shoulders grow.

 On the other hand, if you're aiming for a more toned and slender physique, then none of this really matters.
 While you might not become a mass monster from the dumbbell curl and press alone, it provides more than enough muscle stimulation for the average person to get in great shape.

 There are more than 5 variations of curl to press that you can do to build muscle and tone up.
 We've created complete tutorials for each version of the exercise that you can access via the links just below.

 - Hammer curl to press

 - Single leg bicep curl to overhead press

 Conclusion: Is the DB curl to press worth your while?

-The bicep curl to overhead press is a fun, fast-paced exercise that makes a great addition to any upper body workout.
+The bicep curl to overhead press is a fun, fast-paced exercise that makes a great addition to any upper body workout, especially one that involves your shoulders and biceps.
 While it might not provide quite enough resistance for bodybuilders to overload their shoulders, the dumbbell curl to press is still a highly effective muscle-building movement for sculpting a toned physique.

 The dumbbell curl and press is also very versatile.
 You can perform low reps to focus on strength and mass gain, or you can switch gears into high rep training if you want to feel the burn and get the blood pumping.